 Popularity can be defined by a number of variables, but when looking at popularity in esports, the viewership behind each game is arguably the best indicator.

-The most-watched esports event of all time is the 2018 League of Legends Worlds Final.
-It had a peak global viewership of 205 million people, with shared audience view time totalling 6.19 billion hours.
+The most-watched esports event of all time is the 2019 League of Legends World Championship.
+Excluding China, (where viewership stats are difficult to acquire) Worlds 2019 had a peak global viewership just shy of four million viewers.
 This year’s Worlds, which is rapidly approaching, is likely to top this.